Enhancing Adversarial Robustness via Score-Based Optimization: Experimental Details

 \subsection{Attack details}

+We conduct evaluations against the BPDA+EOT attack using 50 BPDA iteration steps and 15 EOT attack samples.
+Regarding the white-box PGD+EOT attack discussed in Section~\ref{sec:pgd+eot}, we employ 20 PGD steps and 20 replicates for EOT attacks, consistent with the setup used in \citet{lee2023robust}.
 For the Transfer-PGD attack, we adopt 40 PGD update iterations to generate adversarial examples, following previous studies~\cite{scoreadvpuri,guidedddpmadvpuri1}.
 The step size $\alpha$ is set to $\epsilon / 4$.
-Furthermore, we conduct evaluations against the BPDA+EOT attack using 50 BPDA iteration steps and 15 EOT attack samples.
-Regarding the white-box PGD+EOT attack discussed in Section~\ref{sec:pgd+eot}, we employ 20 PGD steps and 20 replicates for EOT attacks, consistent with the setup used in \citet{lee2023robust}.